quickmar/diax-js/packages/context/README.md

-# `@diax/context`
+# `@diax-js/context`

-This package is core for all functionalities implemented by `@diax`.
+This package is core for all functionalities implemented by `@diax-js`.
 The main idea of this package is to provide implementation of `interface Context` and helper functions to work with.

 # How to use

 Type in your console:

-`npm i @diax/context`
+`npm i @diax-js/context`

 Basic usage of context: